Happy Birthday to the Land of the Free

 25 And the rain fell, and the floods came, and the winds blew and slammed against that house; and yet it did not fall, for it had been founded on the rock.

-No, Dad isn’t and has never been the perfect father.
+No, dad isn’t and has never been the perfect father.
 Let me guess, you were the perfect kid?
 No, the position of perfect Father is reserved for our Father in heaven.
 But fatherhood has never been easy.
 Accept the fact that there have been failures, but that hopefully you turned out right anyway.

 Regardless, it honors God for you to honor your parents.